Progressive rock: Decline and fragmentation

 Political and social trends of the late 1970s shifted away from the early 1970s hippie attitudes that had led to the genre's development and popularity.
 The rise in punk cynicism made the utopian ideals expressed in progressive rock lyrics unfashionable.
 Virtuosity was rejected, as the expense of purchasing quality instruments and the time investment of learning to play them were seen as barriers to rock's energy and immediacy.
 There were also changes in the music industry, as record companies disappeared and merged into large media conglomerates.
 Promoting and developing experimental music was not part of the marketing strategy for these large corporations, who focused their attention on identifying and targeting profitable market niches.

 Four of progressive rock's most successful bands – King Crimson, Yes, ELP and Genesis – went on hiatus or experienced major personnel changes during the mid-1970s.
-Macan notes the September 1974 breakup of King Crimson as particularly significant, calling it the point when "all English bands in the genre should have ceased to exist".
+Macan notes the September 1974 breakup of King Crimson as particularly significant, noting that Fripp (much later) referred to 1974 as the point when "all English bands in the genre should have ceased to exist".
 More of the major bands, including Van der Graaf Generator, Gentle Giant and U.K., dissolved between 1978 and 1980.
 Many bands had by the mid-1970s reached the limit of how far they could experiment in a rock context, and fans had wearied of the extended, epic compositions.
 The sounds of the Hammond, Minimoog and Mellotron had been thoroughly explored, and their use became clichéd.
 Those bands who continued to record often simplified their sound, and the genre fragmented from the late 1970s onwards.
 In Robert Fripp's opinion, once "progressive rock" ceased to cover new ground – becoming a set of conventions to be repeated and imitated – the genre's premise had ceased to be "progressive".